 Reduce stress through regular exercise, more sleep, meditation or mindfulness exercises, skin-to-skin contact with your baby, and reaching out for help and support from friends and family.

 It can be overwhelming to feel like your body is out of sync and stressed, but you are not alone!
 The first step is to recognize any symptoms you may be having and reach out for help.
 Your doctor can help check your hormone levels through simple tests.
+We recommend you get the following:

 Mother Nutrient knows that it’s challenging to take care of yourself when you are already taking care of a baby (or more children), so our goal is to help restore physical, emotional, and mental well-being through holistic nutrition.